benshimonz/V1/README.md

 - if '→' : '→' should be defined, and should be a blue/logical/red entity
 - if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity

+For each assignment to the entity on its left (←), this filter will limit the number of assignments to the '→' / _et1_ entity - to those with the smallest / largest number of relationships / paths on its right.

 _**Q195:** Any dragon owned by Brandon Stark, and the 3 dragons it froze the largest number of times_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q195.png)